vijayhardaha/mini-adventures/README.md

 - [**Generate Number Tables**](generate-number-tables/README.md) - A Project for generating number tables from 1 to 20, repeated up to 10 times, and provides the output in both text and HTML formats.
 - [**Play/Pause Video On Mouse Hover**](play-pause-video-on-hover/README.md) - A simple web page that demonstrates how to play/pause a video on mouse hover.
 It uses HTML, CSS (with Bootstrap), and JavaScript to achieve the effect.
 - [**HTML & CSS-Powered Tic Tac Toe**](pure-css-tic-tac-toe/README.md) - An interactive Tic-Tac-Toe game is crafted entirely using HTML and CSS.
+- [**PlyrJs Loop Playlist**](plyr-js-loop-playlist/README.md) - A simple HTML project that showcases how to create a looped playlist of videos using Plyr.js

 Feel free to explore these mini-adventures and dive into their respective READMEs for more details.
 Each project is housed in its own subdirectory, complete with step-by-step instructions, explanations, and sample code.